groupdocs-cloud/tutorials.groupdocs.cloud/content/viewer/english/data-structures/info-result/_index.md

     print("\nNo text content extracted or available")
 ```

+**Why this matters:** Text extraction capabilities help you determine whether a document is text-heavy (good candidate for HTML rendering with search functionality) or image-based (better suited for PNG/PDF rendering).

+**Common use case:** Building a document search system?
+Use this feature to index document content without storing massive rendered files.

-### Step 3: Working with Document Attachments
+### Step 3: Discovering Document Attachments

-Some documents may contain attachments that you can identify with InfoResult:
+Some documents are like Russian dolls - they contain other documents inside them.
+Here's how to find them:

 ```python
 # Tutorial Code Example: Analyzing document attachments